Limoniidae: Description

 Limoniids are medium or small-sized, rarely large.
 The proboscis or rostrum lacks a beak.
 The apical segment of the maxillary palpi is short and never longer than subapical one.
 The antennae are, in most species, 14- or 16-segmented (rarely 6-, 10-, or 17-segmented), usually verticillate (whorls of trichia) and only exceptionally ctenidial or serrate (Rhipidia).
 There is a distinct V-shaped suture between the mesonotal prescutum and scutum (near the level of the wing bases).
 The wings are monochromatic or punctate and (in females more often than in males). sometimes shortened or reduced.
 The subcosta always fuses with the costa through Sc1.
 Radial vein R2 does not fuse with the costa, as in most other crane flies, but with radial vein R3.
 The radial sector Rs has one or two forks.
 Additional crossveins are sometimes present in cells r3 an1 and m.
 Cells m1 and d are often not present.
 The genitalia of males have large separated gonocoxis and one or two pairs of appendages which are sometimes greatly folded (Dicranomyia, etc.).
 The ovipositor of the female has sclerotized cerci.
+See for details of morphology.